Sambir: Beginning of Polish rule

 From the city's founding, Spytko saw to its development and granted it many rights.
 In January 1394, King Wladyslaw Jagiello, at Spytko's request, exempted the inhabitants from paying various taxes.
 Not for very long, however, did Sambor benefit from his actions for the good of the city.
 In 1399 Spytko participated in the war against the Tatars, in which he was killed on 12 August 1399 near the river Worskla (see: Battle of the Vorskla River).
 After his death, the Sambor properties passed to his wife, Elzbieta Melsztynska.

 In the earliest times, Sambir had natural conditions for development of commerce, lying as it did on the important commercial route where the Baltic Sea, through the river San, and the Black Sea, through the river Dniester, are connected.
 The Dniester had already played an important role as a natural water route leading to Akerman near the Black Sea.
 From there, the Greek merchants reached the land of Scythia with their products.
 Through Sambor, an important dry land route also led to Hungary, and by this passage to the borders of Poland, merchandise was brought such as timber, salt, cattle, fox and bear skins, honey, and from Hungary, particularly wines.
 The Sambor merchants would purchase from the Hungarian merchants wines, horses, leather, cloth and various fruits.

-From Sambir there was also a road to Lviv through Rudki and Komarno, which connected it with the commercial center of goods from the east, making Sambor an important commercial juncture.
+From Sambir there was also a road to Lviv through Rudki and Komarno, which connected it with the commercial center of goods from the east, making the city an important commercial juncture.

 Sambir was rebuilt several times.
 In 1498, when Poland was attacked by the Turks and the Tatars, it was burnt down completely.
 And before the population had recovered from this disaster, the city was threatened, in 1515, by an invasion by the Tatars.
 In the 16th century, a new Sambor was established on the ruins of the burnt-out wooden houses.

+The royal palace, which was situated outside the city walls in the suburb of Blich, was the second most important element of the city's defence.
+At first it was built of wood and was burnt down in 1498.
+When the Starosta Shidlovski rebuilt it in 1530, near the Dniester, he built it as a fortress, surrounded by moats, behind which were earthen walls.